octosoft/adobe-scanner/README.md

 ### Installation

-The current version of the scanner was tested with Python 3.11.6
+The current version of the scanner was tested with Python 3.11.7

 System-wide installation is recommended.
-If you install Python in the user context, you have to consider the user context for invocation of the script - for example from the OctoSAM Service Account.
+If you install Python in the user context, you must consider the user context for invocation of the script - for example, from the OctoSAM Service Account.

-Update pip and install the required python modules.
+Update pip and install the required Python modules.
-The scanner uses the umapi-client for Python provided by Adobe which is distributed via python package repository.
+The scanner uses the umapi-client for Python provided by Adobe, distributed via Python package repository.

-If you have other applications that use python on the same server, it's recommended that you create a virtual environment to install the required modules.
+If you have other applications that use Python on the same server, it's recommended that you create a virtual environment to install the required modules.

 ```shell